Vidiya726/Ex.No.7/README.md

 o Adapt suggestions based on past user preferences and responses.

 # Output:
-Perfect 🎓 — you want to make a **website version** of the *StudyMate* assistant, where the AI acts as an interactive productivity buddy for students.

-Here’s a **ready-to-use system prompt** you can feed into your web app (for OpenAI API, backend logic, or chatbot config).
-It defines StudyMate’s behavior, tone, features, and interaction examples — exactly like a product-level prompt 👇

----

 ## 💡 **Prompt: StudyMate – The Student Productivity Companion**